coder/docs/guides/customization/multiple-jetbrains-ides.md

----
-title: "Multiple JetBrains instances configuration"
+# Multiple JetBrains instances configuration
-description: Learn how to run multiple instances of JetBrains IDEs in Coder.
----

 This article walks you through the process of configuring Coder to support the use of multiple instances of the same JetBrains IDE using the JetBrains